 - 1/2 large green bell pepper seeded and thinly sliced

-- 2 c shredded whole milk mozzarella cheese
+- 2 cup shredded whole milk mozzarella cheese

 - fresh cracked pepper

-- Preheat oven to 425F with the pizza stone (if using) on the middle rack.
-Once the oven is ready, continue to heat the stone in the oven an additional 10 minutes to make sure it is fully heated.
+Preheat oven to 425F with the pizza stone (if using) on the middle rack.
+Once the oven is ready, continue to heat the stone in the oven an additional 10 minutes to make sure the stone is fully heated.